5G Equipment ID and Subscriber ID Security

 Radio (NR).

-entries.
-The following table provides capacities of EDL entries
+dynamic list entries or static entries.
+The following table provides the capacities of

 Supported by Static Entries |